projectcontour/contour/design/loadbalancer-hash-policy-design.md

 Each list element will allow users configuring a `Route` on a `HTTPProxy` to specify a separate request attribute for Envoy to hash in order to make an upstream load balancing decision.
 `RequestHashPolicy` contains a field `RequestAttribute` specifying which type of request attribute it is targeting.
 If `RequestAttribute` is empty or an unknown value, this hash policy entry will be ignored.
+Initially, only `Header` will be supported as a value for `RequestAttribute` though in the future, Contour may support the `Cookie` attribute, or others that Envoy makes configurable.
 `HashOptions` is a generic `map[string]string` field that may contain options specific to the requested attribute.
 This may include what individual element of a set of properties on the request to use as an identifier to hash (for example the header or cookie name to hash the value of) and/or additional parameters to pass to Envoy to calculate a hash with (for example the TTL on a generated cookie).
 Depending on the `RequestAttribute`, some fields of this generic map may be required, an if missing, the hash policy excluded.
 For example, to implement header hashing, the `headerName` field would be required.
 The `Terminal` field denotes if the attribute specified (e.g. header name) is found, Envoy should stop processing any subsequent hash policies in the list it is provided.
 This is a performance optimization and can provide a speedup in hash calculation if set and the attribute to hash on is found.
+An example of how this field may be used from the Envoy docs is [here](https://www.envoyproxy.io/docs/envoy/v1.17.0/api-v3/config/route/v3/route_components.proto#envoy-v3-api-field-config-route-v3-routeaction-hashpolicy-terminal).

 ```
 type RequestHashPolicy struct {